 Jeff Sahadeo received his PhD from the University of Illinois, Urbana-Champaign, in 2000.
 He joined Carleton after three years teaching at the University of Tennessee-Knoxville.
 His teaching interests include diaspora, migration, and empire in Eastern Europe and Asia.
 He also works on issues of colonialism, nationality, frontiers, and borders in relations of power and the creation of identities and states.
-A specialist on Central Asia, Dr. Sahadeo has conducted extensive work in Uzbekistan.
-He also teaches courses on the eastwards expansion of the European Union.
+A specialist on the Caucasus and Central Asia, Dr. Sahadeo has conducted extensive work in several countries of the region.

 “Black Snouts Go Home!
 Migration and Race in Late Soviet Leningrad and Moscow” Journal of Modern History 88, no. 4 (2016): 797-826

 Russian Colonial Society in Tashkent, 1865-1923 (Indiana University Press, 2007)

 (Winner, Central Eurasian Studies Society Best Book in History and the Humanities, 2007-2008)

 Everyday Life in Central Asia, Past and Present (coeditor, with Russell Zanca), (Indiana University Press, 2007)